 , La Réunion and Mauritius.
 The population is ca. 93,000, 90% of which live in Mahé.
 It is the smallest population of any African independent state.

 The Seychelles have 42 granitic inner islands that contain the three principal islands Mahé, La Digue and Praslin and that span over a total sea surface of about 31,000 km² and a land surface of 266 km².
 Then there are 73 coral outer islands forming an arc towards Africa which have a sea surface of about 400,000 km².
 The highest point of those islands is only 9 m and they feature very few settlements.
+It should be noted that on a one or two-week charter there probably is not enough time to sail both groups of islands.
+In that case it is better to stick to the Inner Islands exclusively.

 The archipelago is spoilt by tropical temperatures moderated by trade winds and mostly calm seas throughout the year.
 So sailing boat charter is possible all year round and navigation is easy.
 The landscape is pristine and really paradise-like with long sandy beaches, green mountains, waterfalls and amazing lush wildlife.
 The highest point is Morne Seychellois in Mahé at 905 m.
 You can encounter giant turtles and see the famous coco de mer palm trees that are endemic to the Seychelles and that have the largest plant seeds in the world.
 The underwater flora and fauna is great and ideal for diving and snorkeling as well as lots of other water sports.
 The Seychellois are very protective of their beautiful environment.
 There are seven national parks as well as four protected reserves and a lot of safe anchorages are being created to prevent the coral reefs from being destroyed.